Finding Rumor Sources on Random Trees: Proofs

 Initially, node $v_1$ is the only rumor infected node and its $d$ neighbors are potential nodes that can receive the rumor.
-We will denote the set of nodes that are not yet rumor infected but neighbors of rumor infected nodes as the {\em rumor boundary}.
-Thus, initially the rumor boundary consists of the $d$ neighbors of $v_1$.
+We will denote the set of nodes that are not yet rumor infected but are neighbors of rumor infected nodes as the {\em rumor boundary}.
+Initially the rumor boundary consists of the $d$ neighbors of $v_1$.
 Under the SI model, each edge has an independent exponential clock of mean $1/\lambda$.
-The minimum of $d$ independent exponentials of mean $1/\lambda$ is an exponential random variable (of mean $1/\paranth{d\lambda}$) and hence one of the $d$ nodes (chosen uniformly at random) in the rumor boundary gets infected after an exponential amount of time (of mean $1/\paranth{d\lambda}$).
-Upon this infection, this node gets removed from the boundary but adds it's $d-1$ children to the rumor boundary.
-That is, each infection effectively adds $d-2$ new nodes to the rumor boundary.
-In summary, let $Z(t)$ denote the number of nodes in the rumor boundary at time $t$, then $Z(0)=d$ and $Z(t)$ evolves as follows: each of the $Z(t)$ nodes has an exponential clock of mean $1/\lambda$; when it ticks, it dies and replaces itself with $d-2$ new nodes which in turn start their own independent exponential clocks of mean $1/\lambda$ and so on.
-The thus described $Z(t)$ is precisely the multi-class Markov branching process (MCMBP): the multi-class comes when we think of the contributions of each of the $d$ sub-tress of the root $v_1$ to the rumor boundary separately and hence effectively having $d$ branching processes each starting at time $0$ with initial value equal to $1$: let $u_1,\dots, u_d$ be the children of $v_1$; let $Z_i(t)$ denote the number of nodes in the rumor boundary that belong to the subtree $T_i(t)$ that is rooted at $u_i$ with $Z_i(0) = 1$ for $1\leq i\leq d$; $Z(t) = \sum_{i=1}^d Z_i(t)$.
-With an abuse of notation, let $T_i(t)$ also denote the total number of nodes infected in the subtree rooted at $u_i$ at time $t$; initially $T_i(0) = 0$ for $1\leq i\leq d$.
-Since each infected node add $d-2$ nodes to the rumor boundary, it can be easily checked that $Z_i(t) = (d-2) T_i(t) + 1$ and hence $Z(t) = (d-2) T(t) + d$ with $T(t)$ being the total number of infected nodes at time $t$ (excluding $v_1$, i.e. $T(0)=0$).
+The minimum of $d$ independent exponentials of mean $1/\lambda$ is an exponential random variable of mean $1/\paranth{d\lambda}$, and hence when one of the $d$ nodes (chosen uniformly at random) in the rumor boundary gets infected, the infection time has an exponential distribution with mean $1/\paranth{d\lambda}$.
+Upon this infection, this node gets removed from the boundary and adds its $d-1$ children to the rumor boundary.
+That is, each infection adds $d-2$ new nodes to the rumor boundary.
+In summary, let $Z(t)$ denote the number of nodes in the rumor boundary at time $t$, then $Z(0)=d$ and $Z(t)$ evolves as follows: each of the $Z(t)$ nodes has an exponential clock of mean $1/\lambda$; when it ticks, it dies and {$d-1$ new nodes are born} which in turn start their own independent exponential clocks of mean $1/\lambda$ and so on.
+Let $u_1,\dots, u_d$ be the children of $v_1$; let $Z_i(t)$ denote the number of nodes in the rumor boundary that belong to the {subtree $\mathcal T_i(t)$} that is rooted at $u_i$ with $Z_i(0) = 1$ for $1\leq i\leq d$; $Z(t) = \sum_{i=1}^d Z_i(t)$. {Let $T_i(t)=|\mathcal T_i(t)|$} denote the total number of nodes infected in the subtree rooted at $u_i$ at time $t$; initially $T_i(0) = 0$ for $1\leq i\leq d$.
+Since each infected node add $d-2$ nodes to the rumor boundary, it can be easily checked that $Z_i(t) = (d-2) T_i(t) + 1$ and hence $Z(t) = (d-2) T(t) + d$ with $T(t)$ being the total number of infected nodes at time $t$ (excluding $v_1$).

-\subsubsection{Probability of correct detection $\Pb\paranth{C^1_{n(t)}}$}
+\subsubsection{Probability of Correct Detection.}